jboynyc/textnets/docs/tutorial.rst

 (GML) format.
 This can then be opened by Pajek, yEd, Gephi and other programs.
 Consult the docs for `Textnet.save_graph` for a list of supported formats.

-If instead you want to save a plot of a network, the easiest thing is to pass the ``target`` keyword to the `Textnet.plot` method.
+If instead you want to save a plot of a network, pass the ``target`` keyword to the `Textnet.plot` method.

 .. code:: python